t) Provisions and Contingent liabilities

 (b) Fair value of option granted

 The total amount to be expensed over the vesting period is determined by reference to the fair value of the options granted.
 The fair values of options granted were determined using Black-Scholes option pricing model that takes into account factors specific to the share incentive plans along with other external inputs.
 Expected volatility has been determined by reference to the average volatility for comparable companies for corresponding option term.
-Total Company share based payment to employees amounting ' 10,037 for the year ended 31 March, 2024 ( ' 12,467 for the year ended 31 March, 2023) is recognized in the statement of profit and loss of the Company pertaining to options issued to employees of the Company.
+Total Company share based payment to employees amounting Rs.
+(2,463) thousands for the year ended March 31, 2025 ( Previous year: Rs.
+10,640 thousands) is recognized in the statement of profit and loss of the Company pertaining to options issued to employees of the Company.
 Each Option entitles the holder thereof to apply for and be allotted one Ordinary Shares of the Company upon payment of the exercise price during the exercise period.
 The exercise period commences from the date of vesting of the Options and expires at the end of eight years from grant date.
-The following principal assumptions were used in the valuation: Expected volatility was determined by comparison with peer companies, as the Company's shares are not presently publicly traded.
-The expected option life and average expected period to exercise, is assumed to be equal to the contractual maturity of the option.
-The risk-free rate is the rate associated with a risk-free security with the same maturity as the option.
-At each balance sheet date, the Company reviewed its estimates of the number of options that are expected to vest.
-The Company recognizes the impact of the revision to original estimates, if any, in the profit or loss in consolidated statement of comprehensive income, with a corresponding adjustment to ‘retained earnings' in equity.
-The fair value of option using Black Scholes model and the inputs used for the valuation for options that have been granted during the reporting period are summarized as follows:

 The Company's lease asset class primarily consists of leases for buildings and plant and machinery.
 The rental contracts are typically made for fixed period of 2 to 5 years.
 With the exception of leases of low-value and cancellable long-term leases, each lease is reflected on the balance sheet as a right of use asset and a lease liability.
-These lease contracts do not contain any variable payment terms
+These lease contracts do not contain any variable payment terms.

 Lease liabilities are measured at the present value of the remaining lease payments, discounted using the incremental borrowing rate on the date of adoption, i.e., 8.18-9.00%.